braidn/Knowledge-Repo/ReadingList.md

 ###Reading

-1. Functional Javascript
+1. Anathem
 1. The Element

+###Fin

 1. A Year Without Pants

-###Fin

 1. Clean Ruby
 1. So Anyway
+1. Functional Javascript
 1. Thinking Fast And Slow
 1. Thinking Like A Freak
 1. Rails Recipies